maciejb2k/ruby-on-rails-security/README.md

 ---

-## Creating new Rails Applications
+## Creating a new Rails applications

 To create a new Rails application, run the `./create-rails-app.sh` script in the root directory.
 ```bash